-the UE shall disable satellite NG-RAN capability (see subclause 4.9.4) and shall search for a suitable cell in another tracking area according to 3GPP TS 38.304 [28] or 3GPP TS 36.304 [25C];
+1) the UE shall disable satellite NG-RAN capability (see subclause 4.9.4); or

-ii) otherwise, the UE shall ignore the Extended 5GMM cause IE and search for a suitable cell in another tracking area according to 3GPP TS 38.304 [28] or 3GPP TS 36.304 [25C].
+2) otherwise, the UE shall ignore the Extended 5GMM cause IE.

-2) if the UE has initiated the registration procedure in order to enable performing the service request procedure for emergency services fallback, the UE shall attempt to select an E-UTRA cell connected to the EPC or the 5GCN according to the emergency services support indicator (see 3GPP TS 36.331 [25A]).
+If the UE has initiated the registration procedure in order to enable performing the service request procedure for emergency services fallback, the UE shall attempt to select an E-UTRA cell connected to the EPC or the 5GCN according to the emergency services support indicator (see 3GPP TS 36.331 [25A]).
 If the UE finds a suitable E-UTRA cell, it then proceeds with the appropriate EMM or 5GMM procedures.
-If the UE operating in single-registration mode has changed to S1 mode, it shall disable the N1 mode capability for 3GPP access;
+If the UE operating in single-registration mode has changed to S1 mode, it shall disable the N1 mode capability for 3GPP access.